bg bg

 and happiness

 Dog years are a myth.
-At the age of 1, puppies reach puberty.
-By the time they are 2, puppies are middle-aged.
-By the time they hit 3, they’ll be closer in age to a 50-year-old human.
+At the age of 1, it can be said that puppies have already reached puberty.
+By the time they’re 2, they’re considered young adults.
+By the time they hit 3, they’ll be closer in age to a 30-year-old human.
+Confusing?
+Hold on to your leashes, we’ll break it all down for you.

-To know exactly how to calculate your puppy’s age, you need to evaluate a few factors that influence your dog’s livelihood.
+To know exactly how to calculate your puppy’s age, you need to consider a few factors that influence your dog’s lifespan.

 All about age and dog breeds

-Let’s be clear about one thing – 7 human years do not equal a single dog year.
-They do not age at a rate of seven years within a year, because that would be simply impossible.
+Let’s be clear about one thing- 7 human years do not equal a single dog year.
+Dogs do not age at a rate of seven years within a single year, because that would be simply impossible.

-Let’s take the gracious Great Dane as an example.
-The average lifespan of this breed is 7 to 10 years, so a Great Dane who’s 4 years old at the moment will be nearing a middle-age crisis, or 35 years old in human form.
+Let’s take the graceful Great Dane for example.
+The average lifespan of this breed is 7 to 10 years, so a Great Dane who’s 4 years old will be just shy of middle age, or about 35 years old in human form.

-Larger breeds have a shorter lifespan compared to smaller breeds
+On average, larger breeds have a shorter lifespan compared to smaller breeds.

-The American Veterinary Association elaborates that smaller breeds are considered seniors after their seventh year.
-Smaller animals reach adulthood quicker.
-Unfortunately, larger breeds have a shorter lifespan compared to smaller breeds and are considered “senior citizens” after their 5th or 6th year of age.
+The American Veterinary Medical Association elaborates that smaller breeds are considered seniors after their seventh year.
+Unfortunately, larger breeds have a shorter lifespan compared to smaller breeds and are considered “senior citizens” after only their fifth or sixth year of age.

-Large and small dogs alike are called seniors after their 5-7 year because that’s the time when they show first signs of health-related issues.
-Not that they are ready for retirement any time soon.
+In general, though, large and small dogs alike are considered seniors after their fifth to seventh year because that’s the time when they often start to show signs of health-related issues.
+But that being said, it’s not that they’re ready for retirement anytime soon.
 Oh, far from it!

-7 human years= 1 dog year? not excatly
+7 human years = 1 dog year?
+Not exactly

-There are three rules to abide by when calculating your dog’s age and they can be quite confusing.
-However, before you read the rules you need to understand that puppies develop much quicker than humans, especially in their puppyhood.
+There are three guidelines to use when calculating your dog’s age, and they can actually be quite confusing.
+However, before you read the following guidelines you need to understand that dogs develop much quicker than humans, especially during their puppyhood.

-• A medium-sized dog like a pitbull lives most of his youth in his first year of life.
-So let’s say your pit’s first year equals 15 human years.
-That means that your pit is a teenager even after the first year of age.
+• So let’s say your Pit’s first year equals 15 human years.
+That means that your Pit’s a teenager after just the first year.
 Oh, boy!
-Get ready for some teen attitude, friend!
+Get ready for some teen attitude!

-• When your dog reaches their second year, they grow 9 human years within that one.
-Regardless of species and size, your dog does the most development from puppyhood into adulthood in their second year.
-After their second year, your dog is regarded as an adult that has not yet reached full maturity.
+• When your dog reaches their second year, they gain about 9 human years.
+Regardless of breed and size, your dog does the most mental development from puppyhood into adulthood in their second year.
+After their second year, your dog is regarded as a full adult, or about 24 years old in human years.

-• After your dog’s second birthday, every year equals 5 human years.
-So the first year is 15, the second 9, and every other year is 5 human years .
+• After your dog’s second birthday, each year equals about 5 human years.
+So the first year is 15, the second 9, and every other year after that is 5 human years .
 Now do the math.
+In this case, this hypothetical Pittie would be about 54 years old in human years.

-Other factors that influence your dog’s longevity include regular veterinary check-ups, preventive care, and breed category.
+Of course, this is not a simple, straightforward equation.
+There are a lot of other factors that influence your dog’s longevity, and those include regular veterinary check-ups, preventive care, and breed size.

 Why do some dogs live longer than others?

-During their second year of life, dogs grow at a rate which equals 9 human years
+During their second year of life, dogs grow at a rate equivalent to about 9 human years.

-It was common knowledge that nature’s giants like elephants, giraffes, and whales live longer than smaller animals like mice.
-But why do big dogs have it the other way around?
+The weird thing is that it actually isn’t the case all over the Animal Kingdom.
+It’s common knowledge, for example, that nature’s giants like elephants, giraffes, and whales, live longer than smaller species, like mice.
+So why do big dogs have it the other way around?

-Large dogs age at a very accelerated pace.
-Their lives seem to transfer from puppyhood into giants in a matter of months and we have evolution to thank for.
+What we’ve known for a while is that large dogs age at a very accelerated pace.
+Their lives seem to transfer from puppyhood into giants in a matter of months, and we basically have evolution to thank for this.

-Another reason why larger breeds live shorter lifespans is that they encounter age-health-related issues faster than, let’s say, a Pekingese.
-That’s because big dogs come with big health issues and abnormal cell growth is one of them.
+What scientists have uncovered is that every 4.4 pounds of body mass can reduce a dog’s lifespan by a whole month.
+Another reason larger breeds live shorter lives is that they encounter age-related health issues faster than, say, a Chihuahua or a Shih-Tzu.
+That’s because big dogs come with big health issues, and abnormal cell growth is one of them.

 Other ways to tell your dog’s age